Cost of tuition

 The document establishing the conditions and procedure for study costs in degree study at the University of Tartu is called Conditions of Reimbursement of Study Costs in Degree Study.
 The following summarizes some of its content.

-If you study full-time in an Estonian-taught curriculum or have tuition waiver scholarship for English taught curriculum, you do not have to pay the tuition fee if you complete the prescribed volume of the curriculum: 30 ECTS per semester and 60 ECTS per academic year.
+If you study full-time in an Estonian-taught curriculum or have tuition-waiver study place for English taught curriculum, you do not have to pay the tuition fee if you complete the prescribed volume of the curriculum: 30 ECTS per semester and 60 ECTS per academic year.
 A full-time student will have to start to pay the tuition fee if the student is more than 6 ECTS short of the prescribed volume by the start of the next semester.
 The threshold is 24 ECTS in the first semester, 54 ECTS in the second semester, 84 ECTS in the third semester, etc. Starting from the second semester, you will have to pay tuition fee for each credit point exceeding the permitted threshold of missing credit points (6 ECTS) in previous semesters.

 Example: The standard full-time study load per semester is 30 ECTS.
 The payment threshold in the first semester is 24 ECTS.
 If you manage to get only 22 ECTS in the first semester, you will have to pay the tuition fee for 2 credit points.